kwness/house-price-predictions/README.md

 ## Submission

-Materials must be submitted by the beginning of class on **Friday, February 18**.
+Materials must be submitted by the beginning of class on **Friday, June 17**.

-The last day for the Kaggle competition will be **Friday, February 18**.
+The last day for the Kaggle competition will be **Friday, June 17**.

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes:

 - A README.md (that isn't this file)
 - Jupyter notebook(s) with your analysis and models (renamed to describe your project)
-- At least one successful prediction submission on [DSIR-0124 Regression Challenge](https://www.kaggle.com/c/dsir-0124-project-2-regression-challenge) --  you should see your name in the "[Leaderboard](https://www.kaggle.com/c/dsir-0124-project-2-regression-challenge/leaderboard)" tab.
+- At least one successful prediction submission on [DSIR-523 Regression Challenge](https://www.kaggle.com/competitions/dsir-523-project-2-regression-challenge/) --  you should see your name in the "[Leaderboard](https://www.kaggle.com/competitions/dsir-523-project-2-regression-challenge/leaderboard)" tab.
 - Data files
 - Presentation slides
 - Any other necessary files (images, etc.)